infinite-table/infinite-react/www/pages/docs/latest/learn/selection/row-selection.page.md

 As shown above, the `rowSelection.selectedRows` and `rowSelection.deselectedRows` arrays can either contain:

  * primary keys of rows (which are usually strings or numbers) - any non-array element inside `rowSelection.selectedRows`/`rowSelection.deselectedRows` is considered an id/primaryKey value for a leaf row in the grouped dataset.
- * arrays of group keys - those arrays describe the path of the specified selected group.
+ * arrays of group keys (can be combined with primary keys as well) - those arrays describe the path of the specified selected group.
 Please note that `rowSelection.selectedRows` can contain certain paths while `rowSelection.deselectedRows` can contain child paths of those paths ... or any other imaginable combination.
-For this kind of <DPropLink name="rowSelection" /> values, you need to enable <DPropLink name="useGroupKeysForMultiRowSelection" />.
+For this kind of <DPropLink name="rowSelection" />, you need to enable <DPropLink name="useGroupKeysForMultiRowSelection" />.

 <Gotcha>

-Row Selection only uses primary keys by default, even when you have groupe data.
+Row Selection only uses primary keys by default, even when you have grouped data.

-For grouped data however, you might want to use selection with group keys - for doing that, specify <DPropLink name="useGroupKeysForMultiRowSelection">DataSource.useGroupKeysForMultiRowSelection=true</DPropLink>.
+For grouping however, you might want to use selection with group keys - for doing that, specify <DPropLink name="useGroupKeysForMultiRowSelection">DataSource.useGroupKeysForMultiRowSelection=true</DPropLink>.
-Note however, that if you use selection with group keys, selection will not be consistent when the <DPropLink name="groupBy" /> changes.
+Note that if you use selection with group keys, the selection will not be relevant/consistent when the <DPropLink name="groupBy" /> changes.

 When you have both grouping and <DPropLink name="lazyLoad">lazy loading</DPropLink>, <DPropLink name="useGroupKeysForMultiRowSelection" /> must be enabled - read more about it in the note below.